 While I have not had a chance to make a silver gelatin print of She-oak Forest Canning River in my darkroom yet, I don’t envisage problems.
 I am looking forward to being able to print the high values in the darkroom without the common practice of burning them in.
 It should be easy to print without the darkroom gymnastics a high contrast negative often entails.

-Water quality and Sheoak Forest Canning River
+Water Quality Sheoak Forest Canning River

 Sheoak forest Canning River represents an important part of the urban environment which often goes unnoticed.
 The she-oak wetlands provide an important buffer between urbanisation and the river, helping to maintain river health.
 The health of these wetlands, trees, and wildlife all has a direct impact on Canning River’s water quality.
 The swampland affects the river’s ability to oxygenate the water, process nutrient run-off, and support aquatic life.